sensorbee/docs/source/server_programming/go/sources.rst

     error-prone.
 Therefore, implementing the ``Resumable`` interface is required to be rewindable at the moment.

+Unlike a regular source, the ``GenerateStream`` method of a rewindable source must not return after it emits all tuples.
+Instead, it needs to wait until the ``Rewind`` method or the ``Stop`` method is called.
+Once it returns, the source is considered stopped and no further operation including the ``REWIND SOURCE`` statement woulnd't work on the source.

 Due to its nature, a stream isn't often resumable.
 A resumable source is mostly used for relatively static data sources such as relations or files.
 Also, because implementing the ``RewindableSource`` interface is even harder